SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ### Example: Exploring Populating Internal Tables

 Expand the following collapsible section to view the code of an example.
 To try it out, create a demo class named `zcl_some_class` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console, but only for few data objects.
-You may want to set a break point at the first position possible and walk through the example in the debugger.
-You may want to set a breakpoint at the earliest possible position and walk through the example in the debugger.
+You may want to set a break point at the earliest possible position and walk through the example in the debugger.
 This will allow you to double-click on data objects and observe how the different statements affect their contents.

 <details>
   <summary>Expand to view the code</summary>